 From a City to a Country: Multi-scale SAR Processing Techniques and Applications

-1. Fundamentals of Active and Passive Remote Sensing (TIGP-ESS, NTU)
+2. Fundamentals of Active and Passive Remote Sensing (TIGP-ESS, Fall 2023)

 Fundamentals of Active and Passive Remote Sensing (or equivalent)